AlaskaAirlines/AuroDocsSite/src/content/markdown/onboarding.md

 **Configure an SSH Key**

   1. Run `ssh-keygen` in a terminal to create a new SSH Key
-  1. Copy the contents of `~/.ssh/id_rsa.pub` to your GitHub account at [github.com/settings/keys](https://github.com/settings/keys).
+  1. Copy the contents of `~/.ssh/id_rsa.pub` to your GitHub account at <auro-hyperlink href="https://github.com/settings/keys" target="_blank">github.com/settings/keys</auro-hyperlink>.

-For more details see [docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).
+For more details see <auro-hyperlink href="https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh" target="_blank">docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh</auro-hyperlink>.

 **GitHub CLI**

 We recommend using the GitHub CLI as it simplifies certain actions such as cloning a repo.
-You can get it at [cli.github.com](https://cli.github.com).
+You can get it at <auro-hyperlink href="https://cli.github.com" target="_blank">cli.github.com</auro-hyperlink>.

 _Note: the instructions later in this document assume you have installed GiTHub CLI._

-## Clone your first Auro repository
+<auro-header level="2">Clone your first Auro repository</auro-header>

 For the purposes of this example documentation we will use `auro-hyperlink`.
 The instructions are the same for all repositories, only the command parameters change based on the name of the project.